aucloud/aucloud.github.io/docs/Platform_Services/index.md

 ## [Backup](./Backup)

-AUCloud uses Veeam Backup and Replication to protect vCD virtual machines and  Veeam Backup for M365 for Microsoft 365 data.
+AUCloud uses Veeam Backup and Replication to protect VCD virtual machines and  Veeam Backup for M365 for Microsoft 365 data.

 ## [Disaster Recovery and Migration](./Disaster_Recovery_and_Migration)